Meet the Professors

 Memberships: Sonoma County Women in Law, Marco Polo Society of Legal Practitioners, Sonoma County Bar Association, California Public Defenders Association, California Trial Lawyers Association, and California Attorneys for Criminal Justice

 History at Empire College: Professor Pozzi has taught Criminal Law since 1990.
 She has also served as a member of the Academic Standards Committee, Faculty Hiring Committee, Scholarship Committee, and the Dean Selection Committee.
 Professor Pozzi helped implement and participates in the oversight of a clinical program for Empire law students at the Sonoma County Public Defender's Office.

 Read more about Professor Rasmason

-Education: Juris Doctorate from Empire Law School, Bachelor of Science from Arizona State University
+Education: Juris Doctor from Empire Law School, Bachelor of Science from Arizona State University

 Memberships: Sonoma County Bar Association; California Bar Association; American Bar Association; Sonoma County Women in Law (President, 1999); Sonoma County Bar, Family Law Section (Chair, 2002); Family Law Local Rules Committee (Chair 2007-2009); Family Law Advisory Commission, State Bar of California, Chair 2015; Chair-elect (2016) for the Sonoma County Bar Association Family Law Steering Committee

 History at Empire College: Professor Rasmason has taught at the Self Help Access Center (SHAC) at Empire College since 2005.
 Currently she is a professor of Community Property.
 In 2009 Professor Rasmason was recognized for her exceptional teaching ability, receiving the Excellence in Education Award (four-year college category) sponsored by the Santa Rosa Chamber of Commerce Education and Business Partnership.